nadiamclaren/fun-v2/README.md

 `clean` — deletes all compiled output for a fresh rebuild.

-`compile` — builds the compiler from source.
+`build` — builds the compiler from source and packages it as a fat JAR.
 Run this once before anything else.

 `funcc` — compiles a `.fun` file to RISC-V assembly (printed in terminal).
 Usage: `funcc.bat examples\myprogram.fun`